Microsoft Research Releases Webwright: A Terminal-Native Web Agent Framework That Scores 60.1% on Odysseys, Up from Base GPT-5.4’s 33.5%

 Key Points

-- Webwright replaces click-trace automation with Playwright scripts.
+- Webwright replaces click-trace web automation with reusable Playwright scripts.

-- Utilizes a single agent loop across three modules.
+- Utilizes a single agent loop across three modules with about 1,000 lines of code.

 Article Excerpt